GiGurra/khook/README.md

 desired outcome:

-	* Be able to execue application locally, and have it injected into a kubernetes cluster so it received incoming network traffic, and also can send network traffic out to other services in that cluster.
+	* Be able to execue application locally, and have it injected into a kubernetes cluster so it receives incoming network traffic, and also can send network traffic out to other services in that cluster.
 	Local development dream :).

 	* Code and run your code inside your favorite IDE, and have it receive live traffic as if it was running inside